rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

 ## Workspace Setup (if needed)
 *This step should take place in the Windows environment.
-Please see [Switching between BitCurator and Windows](https://github.com/rose-collectionservices/digital-archives/blob/master/04%20Other%20How-Tos/Switching_BitCurator_Windows.md) for instructions.*
+See [Switching between BitCurator and Windows](https://github.com/rose-collectionservices/digital-archives/blob/master/04%20Other%20How-Tos/Switching_BitCurator_Windows.md) for instructions.*

-1. Place selected hard drive in dock, connect to the USB port on the computer, and power on the dock.
+1. Place selected hard drive in dock, connect the dock to a USB port on the computer, and power on the dock.
 The Windows file explorer should automatically open once the hard drive is mounted and recognized by the computer.
 2. If a folder for the collection doesn't already exist, follow the instructions in [Setting Up Folders](https://github.com/rose-collectionservices/digital-archives/blob/master/04%20Other%20How-Tos/Setting_Up_Folders.md) to create a collection folder with three subfolders (for original files, extracted files, and working files).
-3. In the ExtractedFiles folder, create subfolders for each disk image/batch you successfully transferred and expect to extract content from.
+3. In the ExtractedFiles folder, create subfolders for each disk image/batch you successfully transferred and expect to extract content from. *If a number is skipped in the Keep files, delete that folder from Originals and ExtractedFiles.
+This means that specific number either did not image or there was an issue uploading into the Keep.
+Check the media log or processing plan for more information.*

-Ideally you will be working on the same hard drive used during Tier 1 and therefore already have the disk images/logical copies on hand.
-If they are no longer on the working drive or you don't have enough space on drive used for Tier 1, start by downloading the preservation copies from the relevant repository:
+4. Ideally you will be working on the same hard drive used during Tier 1 and therefore already have the disk images/logical copies on hand.
+If they are no longer on the working drive or you don't have enough space on drive used for Tier 1, start by downloading the preservation copies from the relevant repository and putting them in the appropriate subfolder under Originals:
  * Pulling down from Keep
    *  Log into the Keep using your netID and search for the collection or specific image you want to extract.
    *  Once you locate the disk image in the Keep, click on it to open the metadata form.
 You should see an option to download "Original Disk Image" at the very top.
 If you do not, talk with Katherine Fisher to double-check your Keep access level.
    *  Download only the disk image or tar file, not any accompanying material.
+   *  Place the downloaded file into the appropriate location in the Originals subfolder.
-  *  *Note that these will pull down with their PIDs as the identifying titles, so be sure to pay attention to which one you are on to click and drag it to the proper folder in the Originals subfolder.*
+   *  *Note that these will pull down with their PIDs as the identifying titles, so be sure to pay attention to which one you are on and make sure it goes into the proper folder.*
  * Pulling down from LIBSAFE Go
    * Log in and navigate to the appropriate collection container.
    * Check in to explore content, then right click on each disk image or folder you need and choose "download."
-  * Place the downloaded files into the appropriate location in the Originals subfolder.
+   * Place the downloaded file into the appropriate location in the Originals subfolder.

-*If a number is skipped in the Keep files, delete that folder from Originals and ExtractedFiles.
-This means that specific number either did not image or there was an issue uploading into the Keep.
-Check the media log or processing plan for more information.*

 ---

 ## Extraction (required)
 *The following steps should take place in the Windows environment.*

-Note: If the files were transferred as a logical copy, a tar file, or any form other than a disk image, you may use TeraCopy, 7-Zip, or another appropriate tool to copy a usable version of the content from Originals to ExtractedFiles.
+The instructions below assume you are extracting files from a disk image.
+If the files were transferred as a logical copy, a tar file, or any other non-disk-image form, you may use TeraCopy, 7-Zip, or another appropriate tool to copy a usable version of the content from Originals to ExtractedFiles.
 See a digital archivist for help.

 **Using FTK Imager in Windows to extract the files**
 1. Launch FTK Imager from the Desktop.